 Disneyland Paris

 Disneyland Paris has been called the most beautiful park Disney has ever built.
-The picturesque Sleeping Beauty Castle is the focal point around the five enchanting lands of the park.
+The picturesque Sleeping Beauty Castle is the focal point and central hub of the five enchanting lands around the park.
 If you only have one day at Disneyland Paris, I would focus on exploring the castle park.

 The lands of Disneyland Paris